Sigil-Ebook/Sigil/README.md

 Issue tracking is intended for discussion around issues with the code.
 It is also intended for actual bug tracking and for tracking feature requests.

-At one point in time issue tracking was disabled because it had become unhelpful.
-The majority of issues where requests or abusive comments related to Sigil not running on older OS's whose own manufacturer had declared end of life.

 Feature requests opened on the issue tracker will be closed if there isn't anyone willing to implement the requested feature.
 Only items being worked